 PART 4 - ROUNDING CAPE SCOTT

-I reviewed the weather forecast for the next seven days and assessed when there’d be a weather window to round Cape Scott and arrive in St. Joseph Bay in time to meet the group from Skills Sea Kayak on June 26th.
+I reviewed the weather forecast for the next seven days to assess when there’d be a weather window to round Cape Scott and arrive in St. Josef Bay in time to meet the group from Skills Sea Kayak on June 26th.
 Tuesday June 21st seemed the best day to leave Port Hardy.
-I would have a falling tide in the morning, and a slight breeze from the Southeast.
-That would allow me to cover enough miles, camp on one of the north facing beaches on the island and be within striking distance of the Cape.
+I would have a falling tide in the morning, and a slight breeze from the southeast.
+That would allow me to cover enough miles, camp on one of the north facing beaches of the island and be within striking distance of the Cape.
 I called JF at Skills Sea Kayak to coordinate.

 “When you round Cape Scott, be sure that the tide and the wind are with you.
 Otherwise, it can get really choppy out there.
 Best to go in the morning when the winds are light.”

 “That sounds good.
 What about the swells?
 I saw on the forecast that they come from the Southwest.”

 “If the winds are light, you won’t have to worry.
 But if there’s a strong northwest wind with a rising tide, the weather might be clear, but I wouldn’t want to be out there.
 That’s why you should go early when the winds are most likely to be weak.”

 We coordinated a few other things, including picking up my kayak dolly which I would leave in Port Hardy, to free up room in the stern hatch.

 With that done, I now had two full days to spend in town.